Please ensure Javascript is enabled for purposes of website accessibility

 Thumb-Sucking

-Here are some ways to help your child outgrow thumb-sucking:
+Here are a few gentle ways to guide your child away from thumb-sucking:

-• Occasionally praise them when they refrain from the habit during difficult periods.
+• Occasionally, praise them when they refrain from the habit during difficult periods.
+If the habit persists when permanent teeth begin to emerge, your dentist may suggest a special appliance to help stop it.

 We proudly accept: